JessicaHenson01/Assignment-4/README.md

 ### 1. Stronger ResNet Backbone

-The original configuration used a smaller ResNet backbone.
+The configuration used a smaller ResNet backbone.
 The final model uses an ImageNet-pretrained ResNet-50 to extract stronger spatial features from each frame.

 The earlier ResNet layers are frozen while later layers are fine-tuned using smaller learning rates.